 Back in December, we made note of the fact that the U.S. Food and Drug Administration had raised the volume on its recommendation to reduce dose amounts for patients taking drugs that are combined with an unsafe level of acetaminophen.
-That's the same pain reliever found in the popular brand, Tylenol.
+That’s the same pain reliever found in the popular brand, Tylenol.
 Recently there have been a number of cases arising with the claim that the victim experienced liver damage from Tylenol, more specifically Tylenol Extra Strength.

 As we observed in that post, there have long been concerns that acetaminophen in doses of more than 325 milligrams might cause severe liver damage.
 Instances of reported problems have sparked hundreds of lawsuits.
 Allegations include claims that manufacturers knew or should have known about negative side effects and withheld the information.

 Well, the first of these cases has gone to trial against Tylenol maker, Johnson & Johnson, and the verdict is being chalked up as a victory for the manufacturer.
 However, that isn’t the end of the story.
 The trial didn’t take place in Texas, but we suspect readers here will want to know what’s going on.

 Jurors in the New Jersey court did rule in the company’s favor.
 But the scope of the decision was limited.
 The panel determined that the plaintiff’s claim that Extra Strength Tylenol had caused her liver damage couldn’t be upheld because she hadn’t proven that she had actually taken that drug.